Avirvarei/analyzing_trading_strategies/README.md

 1. Gather stock data for the S&P500 companies
 2. Transform the data to be easily analyzed
 3. Vizualize and analyze and present the most profitable automated trading strategies
+4. Best automated strategy will be used going forward with real currency